England Roller Hockey: Eastern Counties

 The Eastern Counties Roller Hockey Association, historically the least successful, is currently the most decorated affiliation to the NRHA.
 It has the most clubs and members out of the three regions, and covers counties including Norfolk, Suffolk, Cambridgeshire and Hertfordshire.
 Its most famous clubs include King's Lynn who have won the Premier League four seasons in a row and Letchworth.

 List of clubs

 Cambridge & Cottenham RHC, Colchester RHC, Ely & Chesterton United RHC, King's Lynn RHC, Letchworth RHC, Norwich City RHC, Peterborough RHC, Skaters RHC, and Soham RHC.

 South Eastern Counties

 The South Eastern Counties is the most prolific region, conceding 29 out of 44 Premier League titles and 70 of the 85 National Cup titles.
 Herne Bay RHC dominated English roller hockey for much of its early existence, competing at the legendary Pier Pavilion, which was demolished in 2011.
 Their success was followed mostly by Hampshire club, Southsea RHC, and later Herne Bay United, which dominated the Premier League championships up until 2010.

 Other notable South Eastern Counties clubs include Maidstone RHC and the newly formed London RHC.

 List of clubs

-Farnham RHC, Herne Bay RHC, Herne Bay United RH&SC, RHC Invicta, London RHC, Maidstone RHC.
+Farnham RHC, Herne Bay RHC, Herne Bay United RH&SC, RHC Invicta, Maidstone RHC.